This is the second half of the article, to be read after the first half.

-If you want more visuals from the game, I totally recommend Dead End Thrill’s The Division gallery .
+If you want more visuals from the game, check Dead End Thrill’s The Division gallery .
 It’s high-end in-game photography and much better than mine.

 Ms. Jackson is mostly an introvert.
 She finds most people to be a pain in the tush.
 Unless they’re working with her on a shared goal, in which case it’s a-OK.